 First built by John Jacob Astor in 1906, The Knickerbocker Hotel has been re-invented -- bringing a luxurious, modern feel while maintaining many historic details, including the Beaux-Arts facade.
 This is probably one of the most luxurious and exclusive hotels in the area.
 Charlie Palmer is behind the in-house restaurant, The Knick and the hotel's rooftop bar, St. Cloud, offers both hotel guests and visitors impressive views and hospitality.

 This New York City hotel has Italian flair and hosts many international guests.
 Despite the convenient location to Times Square, it's on a fairly quiet block, making it both well-located and fairly peaceful.

 This chic and stylish hotel in Times Square has just 181 rooms and 19 suites, some of which even have private balconies -- a pretty unusual feature in this area of town.
 It's also pet-friendly, a huge plus if you're traveling with your favorite furry friend.
-The in-house restaurant, NIOS serves American cuisine and features many shareable dishes.
+The in-house restaurant, Muse Bar, serves craft cocktails as well as breakfast and dinner.